 sudo dnf install lm_sensors

-After you install lm_sensors fun the following command to scan your system for the available sensors to help you monitor CPU temps.
-To do this will you will need to be a root user.
-For most Linux distributions you will need to run the sudo -s command.
-If this doesn’t work for you look up the command for your respective distribution.
+After you install lm_sensors, run the following command to scan your system for available sensors to help you monitor CPU temps.
+You will need to be a root user to do this.
+For most Linux distributions, you will need to run the sudo -s command.
+If this doesn’t work, look up the command for your respective distribution.

 sudo -s